jeffh/Fox/docs/source/generators.rst

 ===================

-Generators are just functions that accept a random number generator and a size hint and return a rose tree of values.
+Generators are just functions that accept a random number generator and a size hint as arguments and then return a rose tree of values.

-Rose trees sound fancy, but they are generic trees with an arbitrary number of branches.
+Rose trees sound fancy, but they're generic trees with an arbitrary number of branches.
 Each node in the tree represents a value.
 Fox generators create rose trees instead of individual values.
 This allows the :doc:`runner </runner>` to shrink the value by traversing through the children of the tree.

-The main shrinking implementation Fox uses are for for integers (via ``FOXChoose``).
-If a 4 was generated, the rose tree that ``FOXChoose`` generates would look like this:
+The main shrinking implementation Fox uses are for integers (via ``FOXChoose``).
+For example, if a 4 was generated, the rose tree that ``FOXChoose`` generates would look like this:

 .. image:: images/rose-tree-4.png

-Where the children of each node represents a smaller value that its parent.
-Fox will walk depth-first search through this tree when a test fails to shrink to the smallest value.
+The children of each node represents a smaller value that its parent.
+Fox will walk depth-first through this tree when a test fails to shrink to the smallest value.

 Based on the diagram, the algorithm for shrinking integers prefers: